beatrizsmerino/vue-gh-pages/README-v2.md

 })();
 ```

-The `deploy.mjs` file is executed at the root of the project, it contains the serial execution of the commands necessary for the project release:
+The `deploy-v2.mjs` file is executed at the root of the project, it contains the serial execution of the commands necessary for the project release:

 1. `git checkout --orphan gh-pages`: Creates a new branch named `gh-pages`
 2. `npm run build`: Build the files for production